Mountain Maid gold mine

 - What to

-Bookings are essential.
-Contact Gloucester Visitor Information Centre on 02 6538 5252 for tour booking details.
-For large organised groups and school tours contact the NPWS Newcastle Discovery Coordinator on 02 4946 4112.
+- Bookings are essential.
+For large organised groups and school tours contact the NPWS Newcastle Discovery Coordinator on 02 4927 3267.

 In 1876, a man by the name of Saxby first discovered gold in the district.
 He found it around Back Creek, now Copeland Creek, near to what is now the village of Copeland.
 After his discovery, miners from everywhere descended on the area and the population grew to 1,100.
 Three pubs and four stores soon catered for the needs of 800 miners.

-To learn more about the history of mining in the area and to see where these gold-hungry souls toiled, come along on a guided tour of Mountain Maid gold mine – one of New South Wales’ longest running operational gold mines.
+Find out more about the history of mining in the area and see where these gold-hungry souls toiled in Mountain Maid gold mine – one of New South Wales’ longest running operational gold mines.
 Walk around some historic buildings and get up close and personal with old machinery such as a battery stamper, whirly-gig gold separator, air compressor and gold carts.

 Imagine what it was like for them working out here in this remote location.
 Do you think many noticed the beauty of the surrounding natural environment?